The technology that can find meaning in unstructured data can take two very different forms

 Here in Canada, OpenText Corporation solves similar problems for its clients, though instead of processing numerical transactions the company is best known for parsing written language.
 Using software that operates through what OpenText calls “entity extraction” the computer is trained to recognize more than just numbers, says Lubor Ptacek, vice-president of strategic marketing at OpenText: “names of people, names of locations, names of organizations, currencies, dates, trademarks, products.”

 Then, he says, you have “content extraction,” linguistic algorithms that try to discern the meaning behind the data, an example of which would be what is now referred to as “sentiment analysis” (how do my customers feel about my product?).
-Textual analysis of this kind used to be done primarily internally (e.g., documents, emails), but is now being applied in the outside world as well: Twitter, Facebook, LinkedIn, Google
+Textual analysis of this kind used to be done primarily internally (e.g., documents, emails), but is now being applied in the outside world as well: Twitter, Facebook, LinkedIn, Google, and so on.

 Supercomputers: A very different animal